Woman dies after she is found unresponsive on highway in Wahiawa

 ADVERTISING

-Police rerouted traffic onto the southbound lanes of the H-2 freeway to investigate and reopened the roadway at approximately 7 a.m.
+Police rerouted traffic onto the southbound lanes of the H-2 freeway to investigate and reopened the roadway about 7 a.m.

 Police have opened an unattended death investigation.